-In an effort to address Rattlesnake Creek streamflow concerns, groundwater depletions and their impact on Rattlesnake Creek, and to provide a remedy to the Quivira National Wildlife Refuge ("the Refuge") impairment complaint in Big Bend Groundwater Management District #5 ("the District"), the District Board of Directors proposes the following plan be submitted via the Local Enhanced Management Area ("LEMA") process per K.S.A.
+In an effort to address the Quivira National Wildlife Refuge ("the Refuge") impairment complaint in Big Bend Groundwater Management District #5 ("the District"), the District Board of Directors proposes the following plan be submitted via the Local Enhanced Management Area ("LEMA") process per K.S.A.
 82a-1041for an area designated in Attachment 1.

-The goal of the LEMA is to address conditions which require regulation in the public interest regarding streamflow depletion within an area of enhanced management (Attachment 1) and to provide streamflow augmentation to the Rattlesnake Creek stream channel.
+The goal of the LEMA is to provide a satisfactory remedy to the impairment complaint at the Refuge.
 The LEMA is intended to reduce the hydrologic stress from irrigation operations on the aquifer and the interrelated stream systems, while restoring the supply to prior uses on the stream system.
-The objectives are to reduce water-use in the LEMA area to a degree that will temper the growth of future streamflow depletion, and to restore the useful supply to diversion points on the upper reaches of Rattlesnake Creek.
+The objectives are to reduce water use in the LEMA area to a degree that will temper the growth of future streamflow losses and to restore the useful supply to diversion points of the Rattlesnake Creek region.

-This LEMA shall be initiated as of XXXX XX, 2019.
-The proposed LEMA shall include all points of diversion within the LEMA boundaries with priority date after August 15, 1957.
+This LEMA shall exist only for the ten-year period beginning January 01, 2020 and ending December 31, 2029.
+The LEMA shall include all points of diversion within the LEMA boundaries with priority date after August 15, 1957 located in the following sections as indicated by Attachment 1: